 Rheingau is one of the most historically significant wine-producing regions in Germany.
-Situated along the Rhine River just west of Frankfurt, the region is characterised by hilly landscapes, castles, monasteries and picturesque towns (the most famous of which is Rüdesheim am Rhein (a fairy-tale like historic town in the heart of the Rheingau), one of Germany’s biggest tourist attractions.
+Situated along the Rhine River just west of Frankfurt (map), the region is characterised by hilly landscapes, castles, monasteries and picturesque towns (the most famous of which is Rüdesheim am Rhein (a fairy-tale like historic town in the heart of the Rheingau), one of Germany’s biggest tourist attractions.
+Rheingau is most famous for its Riesling wine but after spending some time here, I discovered more wine varietals and a fascinating wine-making history.

 The cultivation of vines is believed to have begun during the Roman times but it wasn’t until the Cisternians settled in the area in the 12th century that wine-making became an important economic activity.
 The history of wine-making in the Rheingau can easily be traced through to this day, with important sites like the Eberbach Abbey and Schloss Johannisberg (one of the region’s premier wineries) as testimonials to a rich history of wines and trade.
 These days, the Rheingau is a major producer of the Riesling variety – about 80% of the wine production is Riesling whilst the rest consists of Pinot Noir or Spätburgunder (believed to have been brought to the region from France by the Cisternians) and Müller-Thurgau.